New Music DC 2019

 A non-traditional concert experience curated by the Green Stairwell Concert Series

-New Music DC is presented in partnership with The Catholic University of America and sponsored by the Friday Morning Music Club and Marlow Guitar International, with concert recordings sponsored by Arts Laureate.
+New Music DC was presented in partnership with The Catholic University of America and sponsored by the Friday Morning Music Club and Marlow Guitar International, with concert recordings sponsored by Arts Laureate and programs sponsored by UMBC Department of Music.

 ––––––––––––– General Schedule –––––––––––––